ai-hub-weizmann/ex-bio-image_analysis/README.md

 This repository contains a link to Ofra Golani's bio-image analysis tutorials.

-The first link is a link to Ofra's tutorial about image analysis with Fiji: https://github.com/WIS-MICC-CellObservatory/OsteoclastsWorkflow-Tutorial.
+The first link is a link to Ofra's tutorial about image analysis with Fiji:

+# Incorporating Machine Learning Tools into Image Analysis Workflows using Fiji, Ilastik and Stardist

+A typical image analysis workflow includes segmentation of regions and objects (eg nuclei or cells), measuring multiple features for objects and regions, and

+quantifying relations between objects.
+Fiji is an open-source software platform based on ImageJ and a collection of compatible plugins focusing on general purpose

+image analysis for life-sciences.
+It is scriptable and enables fast prototyping of image analysis workflows.
+Ilastik, StarDist and other Fiji plugins provide an

+easy way to exploits recent advances in machine-learning and deep-learning based algorithms as handy components for use within image analysis workflows.
+In this

+hands-on workshop we introduce building image analysis workflows using Fiji, Ilastik and StarDist:

+https://github.com/WIS-MICC-CellObservatory/OsteoclastsWorkflow-Tutorial.

 Data used within this tutorial is courtsey of Dr. Sabina Winograd-Katz and Prof. Benny Geiger, Weizmann Institute of Science

 For questions about the tutorial, please contact me (Avital Steinberg from the AI-hub for science)